 Other optional but recommended ways of increasing your passphrase’s security include adding a capital letter, punctuation mark, or number in the middle of your passphrase (“mysmar7tpuppy”), misspelling words (“outofthepuurplesky”), or swapping the order of the words (“Mom drinks plenty of juice apple”).

 After changing your password on the ITS website, you will also need to update your password in programs or mobile devices where your password has been stored.
 This includes email applications and USC wireless settings.

 Account holders should be aware that it may take up to 15 minutes for your new password to become effective.
 During this time, your old password will continue to function.

-For more tips on password security, see The Keys to Password Security.
+For more tips on password security, see the Password Security Tips page.

 Systems That Rely on the USC Password

 Below is a list of some of the primary systems that require your USC password.
 When you change your USC password, the change will apply to the systems below.